Kerby Anderson addresses making moral choices using the Bible and biblical principles, using both philosophical and practical approaches.

 A third way we discern God’s will is through our conscience.
 If our conscience is troubling us about a particular action or behavior, then we should refrain from that activity.
-Paul says that each person “must be fully convinced in his own mind” (Rom.
-14:5).
-He adds that “whatever is not from faith is sin” (Rom.
-14:23).
+Paul says that each person “must be fully convinced in his own mind” (Romans 14:5).
+He adds that “whatever is not from faith is sin” (Romans 14:23).

 The opposite is not necessarily true.
 In other words, conscience is a good stop sign but not a green light.
 A troubled conscience is sufficient justification to refrain, and a guilty conscience is reason enough to stop a particular action or behavior.